Updated 2017-06-29. Originally posted 2016-02-22.

 Shift+F1 - display on-screen FPS counter.

 Under Linux at least, the Hori Fighting Commander paddle works well for Sega Saturn or other systems whose controllers had six face buttons.
-Just remember to move the top switch all the way to the left, the middle switch to DP, and the bottom switch to PS3.
+Just remember to move the top switch to L2-R2 L1-R1, the middle switch to DP, and the bottom switch to 3.

 The Logitech Gamepad F310 also works well.
 I use it to play PSX games.
 One thing to remember is that the switch on the back of the pad should be set to D. If it is left on X, some games will have control issues.